top of page

 Postdoctoral: We currently have postdoc positions available through the Invent @ Seattle Children's program.
 Please review the eligibility criteria and the requirements for the application process: https://www.seattlechildrens.org/research/research-institute/careers/invent-at-seattle-childrens/ Submit your application through Invent@Seattle Children's application process to be considered.

 Undergraduates: We have two positions available.
 The projects are described below.
-If you are interested in applying for these positions, please read the undergraduate expectations listed below and complete the following application form by Friday January 26 at 10pm: https://forms.gle/JMU284xZfoTi5eES7
+If you are interested in applying, please read the undergraduate expectations listed below and complete the following application form by Friday September 6, 5pm: https://forms.gle/TXoEXVCFAinbtoAp7

 Joining Our Team